What mobilizes, energizes, and guides the work you find here at Heart-Head-Hands: Everyday Living for Justice?

 The messiness of this work includes that it’s messy for me to be in business within capitalism: a system of exploitation and oppression.
 I resonate strongly with the language of “participating in capitalism under duress,” which Monique Liston and UBUNTU Research & Evaluation use to name how businesses can function within oppression.
 For me, being under duress means always being conflicted: if ever there’s an easy answer, then it’s likely to be a wrong one, too.

 I take from this language the need to relate differently not only with money but with all resources; to betray capitalist goals; to unlearn internalized classism; to honor the earth; and to reach toward repair of historical, persistent, and inter-generational harm.
 This means that as an individual and as an organization, I’m again embracing both/and.
 On the one hand, I recognize my need for a sustaining income, as life in the United States is incredibly precarious (within capitalism, human rights, including rights to food, housing, and healthcare, are tied to work, and many times flat-out denied).
-On the other hand, I recognize the need to guard against hoarding and relate very differently and creatively with money (from use of sliding scales to pro bono work to offers that re-route access and other resources).
+On the other hand, I recognize the need to guard against hoarding and relate very differently and creatively with money (from use of sliding scales to tithing and pro bono work to offers that re-route access and other resources).

 I’m wary of neat solutions that quantify redistribution and stop there (too often, they seem like having things figured out: an allure of whiteness), so instead I choose a messier route—one that involves questioning all resources, including what’s come to me historically, what’s in my hands to heal, and what’s being asked for me to release.
 This means that I question how money and all value systems are functioning in and beyond the business: through generations, in communities, and within institutions where I’m affiliated.
 Particularly, in my relationship with higher education (as an academic and former professor), this work involves careful attention to who’s listened to/for (and who’s not), who’s credited (and whose contributions are hidden), whose time is valued (and why), and much more.